 Almost everyone starts to store their dirty plates on their dishwasher.
 Suddenly, after a few days you have a crusty mess of plates, spoons, forks and other utensils.
 You start smelling a...smelly...smell that smells...smelly.
 Yuck, mildew.
 It’s definitely time to wash dishes (It was time two days ago, but who’s counting?).
-You look for dishwasher detergent but all you can find are those weird tablets that your significant other brought back from the store.
+You look for Dishwasher Pacs Product Page but all you can find are those weird tablets that your significant other brought back from the store.
 “Now what?” you think.
 What even are these tablets?

-Well, before the days where every detergent came packed into a convenient pod, the most popular way of manufacturing pre-measured detergent was in tablets.
-Both laundry detergent tablets and dishwasher tablets came in a variety of scents, from different brands and with varying degrees of effectiveness.
+Well, before the days where every detergent came packed into a Dishwasher Pacs Product Page, the most popular way of manufacturing pre-measured detergent was in tablets.
+Both Laundry Pacs Product Page and dishwasher tablets came in a variety of scents, from different brands and with varying degrees of effectiveness.
 It didn’t matter if you had a stainless steel dishwasher, if it was a small portable dishwasher or if it was a dishwasher that hooks up to the sink, lots of people used detergent tablets.

 However, if you’ve never used a detergent tablet, don’t fret!
 It’s pretty easy, simply follow these steps:

 - Remove the tablet from the package (most tablets come individually wrapped in a plastic bag).
 If the tablet is wrapped in a plastic bag, remove that too.